 - Don’t punish or try and comfort your dog while the storm is taking place

-- Desensitization includes exposure to a recording of the stimulus at a lower volume, so as to not provoke fears and then, if your dog remains relaxed, the volume is gradually increased.
+- Desensitization includes exposure to a stimulus recording at a lower volume to not provoke fears, and then if your dog remains relaxed, the book is gradually increased.

-- Counter conditioning is the teaching of a response, such as to sit and relax, which isn’t compatible with a response to fear.
-To facilitate learning a food reward is often used.
+- Counter conditioning is teaching a response, such as to sit and relax, which isn’t compatible with a reaction to fear.
+To facilitate learning, a food reward is often used.

-- There are audio recordings of with the sound of thunder available to reproduce the stimulus that takes place during thunderstorms.
+- There are audio recordings of the sound of thunder available to reproduce the stimulus during thunderstorms.

-Make sure that you seek expert consultation before trying any of these techniques as improper use can actually cause dog owners to worsen the thunderstorm phobia.
+Ensure you seek expert consultation before trying these techniques, as improper use can cause dog owners to worsen their thunderstorm phobia.

 Medication